IgniteUI/igniteui-docfx/en/components/grid_editing.md

 You can enter edit mode for specific cell, when an editable cell is focused in one of the following ways:
  - on double click;
  - on single click - Single click will enter edit mode only if the previously selected cell was in edit mode and currently selected cell is editable.
-If the previously selected cell was not in edit mode, single click will select the cell without entering edit mode.
+If the previously selected cell was not in edit mode, single click will select the cell without entering edit mode;
  - on key press `enter`;
  - on key press `F2`;